-Make a list.
-Start mentally packing before you even get out your suitcase.
+Start mentally packing before you even get out of your suitcase.
 Then, as the trip gets closer, start making a list of items that you really need.
 Also, start a list of a few things you may need to pick up at your local drug store, like new toiletries.
 To help you out I have a printable Packing List!

-Wrinkle resistant fabrics.
-Depending on your destination, pack clothing that is easy to roll and to fold compactly.
-This can help keep your clothes relatively wrinkle free.
+Depending on your destination, pack clothing that is easy to roll and fold compactly.
+This can help keep your clothes relatively wrinkle-free.
 Some fabrics that wrinkle less are wool, rayon, cashmere, polyester, and spandex.

-Smaller Clothes – Now this may seem ridiculous, but the smaller some of the clothes are the more room you have.
-To save space I have travel pjs.
+Now, this may seem ridiculous, but the smaller some of the clothes are the more room you have.
+To save space I have travel PJs.
 Instead of packing pajama pants and a shirt that would take up more room, I have a lightweight pj short set.

-Take your packing light to the next level and avoid lost luggage and excessive baggage fees by traveling with only one carry one suitcase.
+Take your packing light to the next level and avoid lost luggage and excess baggage fees by traveling with only one carry-on suitcase.
 Over the course of a year checked bag fees can quickly add up.
-One of the easiest ways to save money traveling is to travel with only a carry on suitcase.
+One of the easiest ways to save money is to travel with only a carry-on suitcase.

 How to Travel with only a Carry On Suitcase

-With a few tricks it is easy pack using a carry on suitcase only.
+With a few tricks, it is easy to pack using a carry-on suitcase only.

 Pack clothes similar in color.
 I mentioned this above.
 By sticking to one primary color every outfit can match with the same pair of shoes.
 Only packing one pair of shoes saves a tremendous amount of space in a suitcase.

-Pack versatile clothes that layer to easily mix and match outfits.
+Pack versatile clothes that layer to mix and match outfits easily.
 Take a cardigan or jacket that goes with everything, that way you only need to pack one.

 Leave behind items the hotel will provide.
 You will also want to leave behind items that a hotel provides for you, like shampoo, conditioner, soap, and lotion.

-Another good option is the Ricardo Elite Roxbury 2.0 carry on suitcase, but it weights 9.8 lbs.
+Another good option is the Ricardo Elite Roxbury 2.0 carry-on suitcase, but it weighs 9.8 lbs.
 This happens to be the bag I’ve carried for about a decade now.

 Random Travel Tip

 Just do a little extra work before heading out on your next adventure and pack light.
-If your lucky you won’t even have to check a bag!
+If you’re lucky you won’t even have to check a bag!